 Air is a mixture of gases which makes up the Earth’s atmosphere.
-These gases are colourless and odourless and hence, we can’t see them but only feel them.
+These gases are colorless and odorless and hence, we can’t see them but only feel them.
 The atmosphere is an ocean of these gases.
 It consists of 78% nitrogen, 21% oxygen and 1 % other gases and water vapour.
+The composition of air does not change as you travel through the layers of the atmosphere.
+What changes is the number of molecules.
+The air molecules decrease and become less.
 The moisture content varies from place to place.
 Arid regions have less moisture content as compared to wetlands.

 - The average air temperature diminishes at the rate of 0.6oC for each 100 m vertical height.